 At its core, a partnership approach is about treating others the way you would like to be treated.
 We see coaching as dialogical.
 Instead of dictating exactly what someone should do to improve, we believe a respectful and collaborative dialogue paves the way to positive change.
-We work from seven Partnership Principles to guide all of the work we do: equality, choice, voice, dialogue, reflection, praxis, and reciprocity.
+We work from 7 Partnership Principles to guide all of the work we do.

 While our consulting sessions are centered around a custom-made agenda, they often address the following issues: